mkaput/scalanus/doc/reference.md

 tuple : '(' expr ',' [ [ expr ',' ]* expr ','? ]? ')
 ```

-Tuple is an immutable, ordered collection of one or more values.
 In order to differentiate it from grouping expression, if tuple
 contains one value, it has to end with extra comma.
 Otherwise,
 dangling comma is optional: